September 30, 2025

 Images and visual elements add to the appeal of email signatures.
 Don't include photos of landscapes, family members, or anything else except your headshot.

-One of the very effective blocks in the email signature is the CTA button.
+One of the most effective elements in an email signature is the CTA button.
 The CTA must match the caption's overall style and conversion goals.
 It can look like a call-to-action link, a button, a banner, a sale or gift icon, or even an eye-catching postscript.
 Ideally, it is complemented by a link to go to the company's landing page.

 In addition to the simple list of essential elements of an email signature, there are also certain best practices to follow while crafting professional email signatures.